Redemption: Tar Heels take title over Gonzaga in ugly game - News 12 Now

 Isaiah Hicks made a basket to push the lead to 3, then Kennedy Meeks, in foul trouble all night (who wasn’t?), blocked Williams-Goss’ shot and Jackson got a slam on the other end to put some icing on title No. 6 for the Tar Heels.

-Williams got his third title, putting him one ahead of his mentor, Dean Smith, and now behind only John Wooden, Mike Krzyzewski and Adolph Rupp.
+Williams got his third championship, putting him one ahead of his mentor, Dean Smith, and now behind only John Wooden, Mike Krzyzewski and Adolph Rupp.

 “I think of Coach Smith, there’s no question,” Williams said.
 “I don’t think I should be mentioned in the same sentence with him.
 But we got three because I’ve got these guys with me and that’s all I care about right now — my guys.”

 Berry recovered from ankle injuries to lead the Tar Heels, but needed 19 shots for his 22 points.
-Jackson had 16 on a 6-for-19 night and, overall, the Tar Heels actually shot a percentage point worse than they did in Saturday night’s win over Oregon.
+Jackson had 16 but went 0 for 9 from 3.
+Overall, the Tar Heels actually shot a percentage point worse than they did in Saturday night’s win over Oregon.

 The game “featured” 52 free throws.
 Both teams were in the bonus with 13 minutes left.
 Somehow, Collins was the only player to foul out.

 Most bizarre sequence: With 8:02 left, Berry got called for a foul for (maybe) making contact with Karnowski and stripping the ball from the big man’s hands.
-But as Karnowski was flailing after the ball, he grabbed Berry around the neck and, after a long delay, got called for a flagrant foul of his own.
+But as Karnowski was flailing after the ball, he inadvertently grabbed Berry around the neck.
+After a long delay, the refs called Karnowski for a flagrant foul of his own.

-That resulted in four straight free throws, a 52-all tie and booing from every corner of the massive Phoenix University Stadium.
+“I’m not going to talk about refs,” Karnowski said.
+“It was just a physical game.”

-Zags coach Mark Few handled it with class, calling the refs “three of the best officials in the entire country.”
+Zags coach Mark Few handled it with class, calling the refs “three of the best officials in the entire country,” and insisting they did a fine job.

 He might have wanted further review on the scrum with 50 seconds left.
 The refs were taking heat on social media for calling a held ball, which gave possession to the Tar Heels, on a pile-up underneath the Carolina basket.
-It set up the Hicks layup to put Carolina ahead by three.
-One problem: Meeks’ right hand looks very much touching out of bounds while he’s trying to rip away the ball .
+It set up the Hicks layup to put Carolina ahead by 3.
+One problem: Meeks’ right hand looks to be very much touching out of bounds while he’s trying to rip away the ball.

 “That was probably on me,” Few said.
 “From my angle, it didn’t look like an out of bounds situation or I would have called a review.
 That’s tough to hear.”

 The Bulldogs (37-2), the Cinderella-turned-Godzilla team from the small school in the West Coast Conference, tried to keep the big picture in mind.
-Twenty years ago, this sort of run looked virtually impossible.
+Twenty years ago, this sort of run at that sort of place looked virtually impossible.
 With less than 2 minutes left, they had the lead in the national title game.

-“We broke the glass ceiling everyone said we couldn’t break,” Johnathan Williams said.
+“We broke the glass ceiling everyone said we couldn’t break,” junior forward Johnathan Williams said.

 And North Carolina got over a hump that, at times this season, felt like a mountain.